foahchon/catalog/README.md

 ## What's Included
 - `application.py` - Main application
 - `catalog_helpers.py` - Assorted commonly-used functions for use with `application.py`
-- `catalog_json_encoder.py` - Class for converting catalog items into dictionaries for serialization with Python's `json` module.
 - `client_secrets.json` - File containing application keys for use with Google sign-in.
 This file will need to be edited or replaced before the application can be run properly (see [Application Configuration](#Application_Configuration_38)).
 - `database_setup.py` - Schema configuration for SqlAlchemy.
 - `requirements.txt` - List of requirements needed to run this application (see [Requirements](#Requirements_25)).